Understanding workplace culture

 Understanding culture and context

 To build a positive workplace culture that guards against sexual harassment, an important first step is to understand your organisation’s existing culture and context.
 This can be undertaken as part of your risk assessment as outlined in our section on risk assessment or as a stand-alone process.
 The risk assessment section, includes culture (including risk culture) and workplace behaviour as part of the overall risk assessment process and the risk identification tool allows a baseline assessment of culture.
-The Risk Identification Tool can be found here.

 The approach taken to assessing and evaluating your culture will depend on your organisation’s size, resources and capability.
 Smaller organisations may effectively evaluate culture by simply talking to employees and customers and observing behaviours and communication in the workplace.
 Larger organisations should adopt a more structured and consultative assessment approach to build a comprehensive view of current culture.